LogoLogo

 In the Basic Options tab, you can configure basic recovery actions, such as whether to launch from a snapshot or image, which key pair to use, and network placement.

 Since not all instance types are available in all AWS regions, recovery of an instance type to a region where the type is unsupported may fail.
-Where the instance type is not supported yet in an AWS region, we recommend configuring a supported Instance Type in the Basic Options parameters.
-See section 10.3.1.
+Where the instance type is not supported yet in an AWS region, N2WS recommends configuring a supported Instance Type in the Basic Options parameters.
+See section 10.4.1.

-In the Advanced Options tab for an instance, you can customize recovery target features, such as architecture, shutdown behaviour, whether to enable ENA and user data.
+In the Advanced Options tab for an instance, you can customize recovery target features, such as Tenancy, Shutdown Behaviour, API Termination, Auto-assign Public IP, Kernel, and RAM Disk, tags, and whether to Allow Monitoring, enable ENA, EBS Optimized, and User Data.

 See section 24.3 for instructions on how to create a Recovery Scenario and Add Recovery Targets.